 Every single Wild Card Game, ranked

 Anything can happen.
 Anything definitely has.
-So, before this year's edition of win-or-go-home madness gets underway on Tuesday with the Twins and Yankees on ESPN at 8 p.m.
-ET/ 7 p.m.
-CT, we're preparing with the ultimate Wild Card ranking: all ten games, ranked in ascending order of awesomeness and backed by infallible science.
+So, in preparation for this year's edition of win-or-go-home madness, we've assembled the ultimate Wild Card ranking: all 13 games, ranked in ascending order of awesomeness and backed by infallible science.

 Tampa Bay had to scratch and claw just to get to the postseason -- the Rays and Rangers both finished the year with 91-71 records, tied for the second Wild Card spot.
 We needed a Game 163 to settle things, where an Evan Longoria homer helped send the Rays on to the postseason.

 And once the team officially got to October, Alex Cobb made sure all that work wouldn't go to waste.
 The righty silenced a raucous Progressive Field with 6 2/3 shutout innings and five K's, providing the Rays offense all the help they needed in a 4-0 win.

 What's the perfect way to cap a regular season in which you posted a 2.48 ERA, went undefeated at home and won the AL Cy Young Award?
 How about six shutout innings at Yankee Stadium in October: